vincentboucherecn/CulturalTransmission/README.md

 + *parents_clusters.R*: This Rscript has to be launched THIRD.
 It performs OLS estimates, with bootstrapped SE for the parents' model.
 It uses "outestim_partial.RData" as input.
 The overall results are saved in "outestim_final.RData".
 Produces Table 5 and Figure 2--3.

 + *policy.R*: This Rscript has to be launched FOURTH.
 It performs counterfactual policy simulations.
 It uses "outestim_final.RData" and the results are saved in "total_withpolicy.RData".
-Produces Figures 4--6.
+Produces Figures 5--7.

 ### Robustness analysis

 + "additional_tables.R": Produces Figures C.1 and C.2

-+ "children_alt.R: Comparison with probit model.
-Produces Table 7.

 + "modelfit.R": Homophily fit.
-Produces Table 6.
+Produces Figure 4 and Table C.3.

 + "parents_het.R": Finite mixture model.
 Produces Tables C.1 and C.2